Back-to-School Laptop Check for Families

 Why this guide is written this way

-This page is designed for customers first: it explains the likely problem, the safe checks, the mistakes to avoid, and the right local repair path without assuming you know the technical part name.
+This page is designed for customers first: it explains the likely problem, the safe terms, the mistakes to avoid, and the right local repair path without assuming you know the technical part name.

 For search and AI answer systems, each section uses plain wording, clear symptoms and direct links to the most relevant local repair pages so the answer can be understood without guesswork.